 Design always entices more to human senses and emotions in comparison to words.
 The fascinating design creates temptation in the users to try your product once.
 The visuals are dramatically shaping our perceptions.
 Hence, design can be a key perception driver and game-changing strategy that increases the user adoption rate of your product.
 Poor visuals can easily beat a product, even if it contains excellent performance and usability.
 So always be careful with your product design.

 Not just to add the required features, but also to remove the unnecessary elements during the product development.
 Cover the core functionality only.
 It gives a clear idea to the users of what your product is all about.
 They will feel more comfortable with your product and accomplish their target task or activity quickly.

 #8.
 Personalization Matters a Lot

 Develop a standard product that contains all the necessary features.
 Later on, you can personalize the product by adding the extra features as per clients tailored needs.
-Define a smart customization strategy and accordingly evolves or integrates right features, functions, and content in the product.
+Define a smart customization strategy and accordingly evolve or integrate the right features, functions, and content in the product.
 It assists users in attaining the ultimate purpose.

 #9.
 Human Touch is Must

 Technology is to support humans.
-It cannot replace the humans.
-Products are developed to enable the organization to improve their potential by simplifying the process for customers and workforce.
+It cannot replace humans.
+Products are developed to enable the organization to improve its potential by simplifying the process for customers and the workforce.

-“Technology can perform the task that human once did, but still human can deliver the extra values where technology cannot.”
+"Technology can perform the task that humans once did, but still, humans can deliver the extra values where technology cannot."

-While offering product experience include human behind the technology, it supports the product in establishing a human–to-human relationship.
+While offering product experience includes humans behind the technology, it supports the product in establishing a human-to-human relationship.